firatkocoglu/firatkocoglu/README.md

 This repository includes a standalone microservice responsible for generating realistic product images using Unsplash and uploading them to Cloudinary.
 It is implemented in TypeScript with Fastify, built as a production-grade ingestion pipeline.

+Manually searching and downloading 4–5 product images for 400+ items is extremely time-consuming and inconsistent.
+To avoid doing this work by hand, I built an automated Image Ingestion Service that fetches high-quality product images from external sources, limits pagination, normalizes the output, and returns a clean, ready-to-use image set for each product.
+It removes all the manual effort and guarantees consistent, fast, automated image retrieval during onboarding.

 🔌 Responsibilities
 	•	Fetch category-relevant images from Unsplash